Date of Award:

 The results of this study have implications for professional development as a mechanism for teacher support, stakeholder priorities and how they affect support levels, equity across schools, potential changes to current support efforts in Canyons District schools, and the value of action research in informing educational and technology policy, organization, and procedure.

 Draper, Darren E., "Improving the Quality of Teacher Support in Anticipation of the Instructional Use of Technology: An Action Research Study" (2011).
 All Graduate Theses and Dissertations.
-Paper 958.
+958.